natelharrison/network-puncta-analyzer/src/readme.md

 ### Step 2: Segmentation (Manual)
 Generate masks to exclude background noise.
-1. Launch Napari: `napari` in miniforge terminal with environment open
+1. Launch Napari: `napari` in miniforge terminal with environment open.
 2. Load the `chan1` folder.
 3. Use the **Micro-SAM** plugin (Batch Segment) to annotate tissue.
 4.  **Save Output:** Ensure masks are saved in a folder named `chan1_masks` at the same level as `chan1`.
 File names must match exactly.